osteichthyes/TheOvulator/README.md

 4. Twitter command.
 Direct messaging "OVULATE" at the account of the Ovulator will cause the door to open.
 The Ovulator checks every five minutes, so it will open within five minutes.

 ## Code
 The code is intended to be loaded on a Raspberry Pi.
 It uses standard Unix-like file structure.
 All executable files reside in the local bin, not the bin.
+I'm assuming raspbian, but it should work more or less as-is on any distro.
+Exact file names may obviously differ.

 ## Requirements
 * Raspberry Pi (or other SBC with a few open GPIO pins and a PWM pin)